 Click here for a visual guide

 Should I wear a mask when collecting/ distributing food?

-Please follow government advice and wear a face mask on public transport and if there is a possibility that social distancing is not able to be enforced.
+Please follow government advice and wear a face mask on public transport and in shops.
 Masks can help but are only effective when used in combination with frequent hand washing or sanitising.